IvorySQL/IvorySQL/README.md

 # IvorySQL
 Open Source Oracle compatible PostgreSQL
-It is a supercharged open-source fork of PostgreSQ
+It is a supercharged open-source fork of PostgreSQL

-# Office Website
+# Official Website
 www.ivorysql.org

 # License